 - Barack Juma became the first Umoja student to finish secondary school.

 - Leonard Otieno Otiende is hired as a Project Officer

 2007 – Umoja Project begins work on April 1, 2007

 - The Umoja Project partners with 10 primary schools in Chulaimbo to provide uniforms to 170 primary students and pay tuition for seven secondary school students.

 - A group of Guardians organized to support Umoja children who lost one or both parents.

 - Ten Indianapolis congregations commit to partnership and pool funds to begin service in Chulaimbo; they are joined in supporting the project by a coalition of Kenyan congregations.

 “Fear not.
 Your good intentions and your desire to learn will lead you to where you need to go.” – Kenyan attendee during initial exploratory meeting.

-Initial exploratory group from Indiana and Kenyan faith leaders determine the principles that became the basis for the creation of the project:
+The initial exploratory group from Indiana and Kenyan faith leaders determined the principles that became the basis for the creation of the project:

 - Start small